miguel-silva/techradar/README.md

 * Forms
 * etc...

-This library was created because no other tool was able to catter those situations.
+This library was created because no other tool was able to support those situations, at that point in time.

 ## Installation